LUDC-bioinformatics/proteomic_FAK_adipose/README.md

 ### Functional analysis

-The list of DE proteins can be explored in the [STRING database](https://string-db.org).
+The list of significant proteins was visualized and tested for functional enrichment using [STRING](https://string-db.org).

-Make sure to use a custom background in the analysis tab.
-To that end, create an account, go to MyData, upload the full list of proteins (712) and select “enable usage as a statistical background set".
-Then select this list in the analysis tab when you analyse your specific set of proteins.
+I used the custom background in the enrichment analysis: *create an account, go to MyData -> upload the full list of proteins -> select “enable usage as a statistical background set" -> select this list in the analysis tab when analyzing a specific set of proteins*

 The background is used to correct for the fact that we analysed only subset of proteins and some functions could not be included in the analysis or ration between the functions